 Misconception: Complex business processes can’t be captured on paper.

 Manufacturing and distribution supply chains are becoming increasingly complicated, making it difficult to encompass daily activities and nuanced processes in a model.

 Reality: It can be done when businesses work with the right people.

 If your company has never created an accurate business process model before, it’s not advisable to do it alone.
 Leading software consultants specialize in business process modeling, working closely with people across your departments to accurately capture current operations and future needs.
 At Datix, our consultants document the entire business cycle by asking power users a series of questions about your data, day-to-day processes and pain points.

 From your answers, we develop use cases, which document how users and other systems will interact with the new ERP instance.
 Use cases serve as valuable references during and after the implementation, helping project teams execute the most important goals and serving as resources for change management.
 Consultants are BPM experts who follow a proven strategy to ensure business processes are documented, no matter how complex, to set the groundwork for a successful software implementation.

 To avoid ERP failure and maximize the value of your investment, you can’t cut key steps out of your software project.
 Business process modeling is one of the first steps to achieving an ERP implementation that smooths over operational roadblocks and drives future enterprise growth.

-An Epicor Platinum Partner, Datix’s consultants will help you follow best practices throughout your ERP project.
+Servicing Epicor products, Datix’s consultants will help you follow best practices throughout your ERP project.
 Our business process modeling experts understand how to align your software with your unique requirements, helping you achieve optimal business performance.
 From implementations and upgrades to customizations and integrations, we do what it takes to execute software projects from start to finish.